Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 All information about individual student financial aid is strictly confidential and can only be used for the purpose of determining and administering the student’s financial aid.
 Persons with legitimate audit responsibilities are permitted access to individual folders.
 Whenever possible, the selection of folders for auditing purposes is done randomly.

 Schools are limited by federal law in how the Free Application for Federal Student Aid (FAFSA) information can be used.
 Schools may share a student’s FAFSA information with scholarship-granting or tribal organizations only with the student’s written consent.
-However, KHSC-KansasCOM may be prohibited from sharing FAFSA data with other third-party organizations, even where the student has given written consent.
+However, KHSU-KansasCOM may be prohibited from sharing FAFSA data with other third-party organizations, even where the student has given written consent.

 Cost of Attendance

 A comprehensive student expense budget, or cost of attendance (COA), has been designed to cover tuition, educational costs, and reasonable living expenses for each academic year.
-The COA is designed for the student only and is not intended to cover family living expenses or to cover debt incurred prior to attendance at KHSC-KansasCOM.
+The COA is designed for the student only and is not intended to cover family living expenses or to cover debt incurred prior to attendance at KHSU-KansasCOM.

 The Office of Financial Aid takes seriously its responsibility to provide a reasonable COA and to monitor long-term student debt.
 Based upon these principles, all financial aid awarded, which includes federal, state, and private programs, will be determined within federal financial aid guidelines and the limits of the student COA.